-A study published in the Journal of the American College of Cardiology, was another widely cited story that made the rounds.
-The study consisted of group of 22,811 men and women in Italy, concluded that those who regularly ate chili peppers more than 4x a week were 44% less likely to have died of heart disease and heart attacks compared to those who did not.
+A study published in the Journal of the American College of Cardiology was another widely cited story that made the rounds.
+The study consisted of a group of 22,811 men and women in Italy, concluding that those who regularly ate chili peppers more than 4x a week were 44% less likely to have died of heart disease and heart attacks compared to those who did not.
 The chili pepper-eaters were also 61% less likely to have died of cerebrovascular diseases such as strokes.

 There again seems to be a correlation, but not anything that states emphatically that it helps victims in the middle of a heart attack.

-Now these are impressive findings, however, smearing capsicum on mice and seeing a reduction in cardiac cell death is one thing and, ingesting cayenne pepper and having the heart attack stop in its tracks is another.
+Now, these are impressive findings, however, smearing capsicum on mice and seeing a reduction in cardiac cell death is one thing, and, ingesting cayenne pepper and having the heart attack stopped in its tracks is another.

 As of now no human studies have been done and though the capsicum might decrease the damage of a heart attack, as of right now we can not say that it stops one.